thelfenbaum/RoutineOptimizer-SpringBoot/DesignReport.md

 **Choice of Exceptions:**

 -   Exception INVALID_DATE_FORMAT.
-We decided to include this exception in order to account for the situation whenever the user is asked to input a date and they enter a date that is in a format that is not wanted by the program, this exception tells the user that the format of the date must be changed.
+We decided to include this exception in order to help the user realize when they have entered a date in a format that is unrecognized by the program, this exception tells the user that the format of the date must be changed.

 -   Exception SCHEDULE_CONFLICT.
-We decided to include this exception in order to account for the situation whenever the user would like to schedule a task, but the task has a conflicting time with another task.
+We decided to include this exception in order to account for a situation where the user would like to schedule a task, but the task has a conflicting time with another task.

 -   Exception INVALID_TIME_FORMAT.
-We decided to include this exception in order to account for the situation whenever the user is asked to input a time and the format of the inputted time is in a format that is not wanted by the program.
+We decided to include this exception in order to help the user realize when they have entered a time in a format that is unrecognized by the program, this exception tells the user that the format of the time must be changed.

 **Improving Scheduling Algorithm**